Garter: Order of the Garter

 The Order of the Garter, which is the oldest and highest British order of chivalry, was founded in 1348 by Edward III.
-The Order consists of His Majesty The King who is Sovereign of the Order, His Royal Highness The Prince of Wales and 24 Knights Companions.
+The Order consists of the reigning monarch, who is Sovereign of the Order, the Prince of Wales, and up to 24 Knights Companion, plus any honorary members from the British royal family or foreign monarchies.

 The origin of the symbol of the Most Noble Order of the Garter, a blue 'garter' with the motto Honi Soit Qui Mal Y Pense, is not known, as the earliest records of the order were destroyed by fire; however, the story is that at a ball possibly held at Calais, Joan, Countess of Salisbury dropped her garter and King Edward, seeing her embarrassment, picked it up and bound it about his own leg saying in French, "Evil [or shamed] be he that thinks evil of it."
 This story is almost certainly a later fiction.
 This fable appears to have originated in France and may have been invented to discredit the Order.

 It is thought more likely that as the garter was a small strap used as a device to attach pieces of armour, it was appropriate to use the garter as a symbol of binding together in common brotherhood, whilst the motto probably refers to the leading political topic of the 1340s, Edward's claim to the throne of France.

 The patron saint of the Order is St George, the patron saint of soldiers and also of England, and the chapel of the order is St George's Chapel in Windsor Castle.